FlaAI/hugo/content/_index.md

       title: Biography
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-      text: '*"All human wisdom is contained in these two words: Wait and Hope." ― Alexandre Dumas*'

   # - block: experience
   #   content: